techvogue/codeJudge/README.md

-# ⚖️ CodeForge - Online Judge Platform
+# ⚖️ CodeForge – Real-Time Online Code Evaluation Platform

 CodeForge is a full-stack online judge platform built with the MERN stack.
 It enables users to submit code solutions for various programming problems, evaluate correctness via Docker-based secure execution, and receive real-time verdicts.
 Ideal for practice, scoring, and performance tracking.